-The teacher secretly chooses a number with no repeated digits.
+The teacher secretly chooses a number with no repeated digits and writes it down where no one can see it.
+(Play with 2-digit numbers when you're beginning.)
 Students attempt to guess the number.
-After each guess, the teacher gives feedback:
+After each guess, the teacher gives feedback.